Buzut/steroids/README.md

 * Image optimisation built-in
 * And many more, just take a look at [functions.php](functions.php)

-### Assets pre-compression
-CSS, JavaScript and SVG files are pre-compressed in both Brotli and Gzip so that your webserver will be able to server better compressed files even faster!

 #### `steroids` prefix
 Functions are prefixed by `steroids_` to avoid collision.
 If you want to rename them, you can do so with a project wide search and replace to replace all instances of `steroids_` by the awesome name you chose.

+### Assets pre-compression
+CSS, JavaScript and SVG files are pre-compressed in both Brotli and Gzip so that your webserver will be able to server better compressed files even faster!

+### One line npm deploy
+As everyone knows, `npm` is a powerfull tool.
+So why not take advantage of it for casual deploys?
+There's a sweet `deploy` command built in that simply relies on rsync to sync your local theme to your server.

+To take advantage of it, just replace `YOUR_SERVER` in the npm scripts section by your server's ssh info and you're good to go!

 ## Performance & junk removal
 This theme used to do a lot to remove "junk" WordPress defaults.
 It still does a few things but in the end, this is better managed by a third party plugin.